Traumatic events: how autistic children might react

 It’s important to monitor how much media coverage of disaster news and distressing events both you and your child are seeing.
 It’s not helpful for anyone to watch distressing images over and over again.

-Uncertainty and autistic children after traumatic events
+Uncertainty after traumatic events for autistic children and teenagers

-Here are some ways you can help:
+Here are ways you can help your autistic child:

 - Set up routines to suit your new situation.
 For example, you might need to set new times for meals, or go to a different park in the afternoons.
 A visual support or social story might help your child understand the new routine.